TheNoah13XD/layers/README.md

 ### Who?

-Our concept is that anyone can be helper by anyone at anytime, anywhere.
+Our concept is that anyone can be helped by anyone at anytime, anywhere.
 We believe that everyone has gone through this phenomenon at least once in their life.
 So, we want everyone to be a part of this community.
 We want everyone to be a helper.
 We want everyone to be a friend.

 ### How?